EmmaWilcox1/Rockbuster_Project_SQL/README.md

 # SQL_queries:

-SQL analysis of a PostgreSQL database undertaken as part of CareerFoundry Data Analystics course.
+SQL analysis of a PostgreSQL database, with final presentation, undertaken as part of CareerFoundry Data Analystics course.

 # Objectives:

 "Rockbuster," a fictional movie rental company, needs insights to inform launch strategy for their new, online streaming service.
-Descriptive analysis covers the performance of their video library and their existent customer base.
+Descriptive analysis covers the performance of their video library and their customer base for existent DVD-based rental service.

 # Data:

 Provided as part of course and loaded using PostgreSQL

-## Fact Tables
+### Fact Tables

 -Rental

-## Dimension Tables
+### Dimension Tables

 -Payment